-[Although North Dakota law allows trafficking victims to vacate criminal convictions, vacatur is unavailable for delinquency adjudications arising from trafficking victimization.
+Although North Dakota law allows trafficking victims to vacate criminal convictions, vacatur is unavailable for delinquency adjudications arising from trafficking victimization.
 Pursuant to N.D.
 Cent.
 Code § 12.1-41-14(1), (2) (Motion to vacate and expunge conviction),

-(1) An individual convicted of prostitution or an offense listed in subsection 1 of section 12.1-41-12 [Immunity of a minor]19 which was committed as a direct result of being a victim may apply by motion to the court to vacate the conviction and seal the record of conviction.
-The court may grant the motion on a finding that the individual's participation in the offense was a direct result of being a victim.
-(2) Official determination or documentation is not required to grant a motion by an individual under subsection 1, but an official determination or documentation from a federal, state, local, or tribal agency that the individual was a victim at the time of the offense creates a presumption that the individual's participation was a direct result of being a victim.
+- (1) An individual convicted of prostitution or an offense listed in subsection 1 of section 12.1-41-12 [Immunity of a minor]22 which was committed as a direct result of being a victim may apply by motion to the court to vacate the conviction and seal the record of conviction.
+The court may grant the motion on a finding that the individual's participation in the offense was a direct result of being a victim. - (2) Official determination or documentation is not required to grant a motion by an individual under subsection 1, but an official determination or documentation from a federal, state, local, or tribal agency that the individual was a victim at the time of the offense creates a presumption that the individual's participation was a direct result of being a victim.

 However, N.D.
 Cent.
-Code § 12.1-41-14 applies specifically to "convictions," and N.D.
+Code § 12.1-41-14 applies specifically to "convictions."
+Consequently, N.D.
 Cent.
-Code § 27-20-33 (Order of adjudication - Noncriminal) states, "An order of disposition or other adjudication in a proceeding under this chapter [Uniform Juvenile Court Act] is not a conviction of a crime " Accordingly, delinquency adjudications cannot be vacated under N.D.
-Cent.
-Code § 12.1-41-14.
-In fact, N.D.
+Code § 12.1-41-14 does not clearly extend relief to delinquency adjudications.
+Further, N.D.
 Cent.
 Code § 12.1-41-14 applies only to offenses for which minors have immunity, foreclosing the law's usefulness to child sex trafficking victims.
 Further, limiting availability of vacatur to certain offenses fails to recognize the array of crimes trafficking victims may be induced to commit and leaves many survivors without any avenue for relief.

 4.3.1 Recommendation: Strengthen existing law by allowing sex trafficked children and youth to vacate delinquency adjudications and criminal convictions for any offense arising from trafficking victimization.
+(See Issue Brief 4.3.)